seanwestfall/templatehaskell/draft2.md

 Reification allows one to query the state of Haskell [`Name`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Name)s and get infomation about it.
 Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info) -- which returns data in a specifc format on any `Name` in Haskell, where the format and information depends on whether it's being interpreted in a type context or an expression context.

 TH introduces two new indentifiers specifically for reification: Prefix `Name`s to be evaluted in an expression context with a single quote, and prefix `Name`s to be evaluated in a type context with a double quote.
-Though, those `Names` names must be interpretable within those contexts to be reified.
+Though, those `Names` must be interpretable within those contexts to be reified.
 (If you intend to use reify on expressions, don't use quotes in the names of those expressions -- otherwise it wont parse correctly.)

 To use reify on a type, use double quotes:
 ```bash